 Conrade chimes in that fashion is indeed a robber, as men will throw out their apparel because it’s no longer in style even before the clothing has been worn out.
 Conrade notes that Borachio must be stricken by the fashion sickness too, as it’s distracted him from the point of his story: how he brought about the ruination of Hero this very night.

-Borachio describes how his plan went off without a hitch: Margaret leaned out of Hero’s window and bid him a thousand goodnights (we’re not sure what they were up to before they said goodbye, but likely it involved Borachio not being outside of Hero’s bedroom).
+Borachio describes how his plan went off without a hitch: Margaret leaned out of Hero’s window and bid him a thousand goodnights (we’re not sure what they were up to before they said goodbye, but likely it involved Borachio being in Hero’s bedroom).

 Anyway, Borachio replied to Margaret’s goodnights, but he called her "Hero."
 Meanwhile, Don John was stationed with Don Pedro and Claudio in an orchard, close enough to hear what was going on, but not close enough to see that the woman was Margaret, not Hero.